typst-community/rowmantic/src/rowtable.typ

 ///   mandatory.
 /// - separator (str): configurable cell separator in a row.
 Good choices are `&`, `,`, or `;`.
 ///   Escape the separator using e.g. `[\&]`
-/// - row-filler (any): object used to fill rows that are too short
+/// - row-filler (any): value used to fill rows that are too short
+/// - table (function): Table function to use to build the final table.
+Intended for use with
+///   table wrappers from other packages.
+(The function `{arguments}` can be used for
+///   argument pass-through.)
-#let rowtable(..args, separator: "&", row-filler: none) = {
+#let rowtable(..args, separator: "&", row-filler: none, table: std.table) = {
   // processed positional arguments
   // dictionary with either of these:
   //  (row: array, wrap: function?)